 Why isn’t the MSR Trailshot Pocket Sized good enough?

 It only filters down to 0.2 micros so doesn’t take out viruses.
 Reviews report it being slow, sometimes not working after a few days and people experiencing various issues in the field with it (e.g the filter clogging easily).

-We’ve compiled a few key pointers of things you should consider when buying a water filter, including what you need your travel water filter to take out to avoid getting sick.
+Find shopping for travel water filters confusing?
+It can be.
+There are just so many options available and it’s unclear which features you should or shouldn’t be looking for.
+We compiled a guide on everything you need to know before you buy a travel water filter, including what nasties you need your travel water filter to take out to avoid getting sick.
 Don’t waste your money on sub-standard travel water filters when there are some exceptional ones out there.